diBernardoGroup/Network-model-of-the-COVID-19/README.md

 4. Both the above identification folders contain a .mat that can be used to run directly the stage3.m (this .mat file is generated as an output from stage2.m therefore it is not needed if one wants to run the identification from stage1.m).

 The folder 'Code' already contains the parameters from the paper to simulate the network model.
 If one wants to re-run the identification with more updated parameters one should first launch the identification procedure.
 In particular, after running the identification procedure as described in the identification section, one should manually format the data as in the example file 'Parameters_Italy_ph2.mat'.

-# Network-model-of-the-COVID-19
-Network model of the COVID-19 epidemic in Italy to design and investigate regional containment and mitigation strategies

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 **SIMULATOR DESCRIPTION**